brookshelley/brookshelley/content/posts/2024-01-15-record-player.md

 ---
-title: "a record player at last"
+title: a record player at last
 date: 2024-01-15
 description: vinyl
 tags: